GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-18.md

 search and replace of Java package strings in the byte code of the dependency classes and the code using the dependency classes.

-There are, however, a number of problems with shading:
+There are a number of problems with shading:

 - It can cause considerable size bloat.
 If it is applied at multiple layers, it can have a massive accumulating effect.